cosmos/gravity-bridge/README.md

 $ ebd start
 ```

-### Terminal 4: Start the relayer service
+### Terminal 4: Start the Relayer service

-For automated relaying, there is a relayer service that can be run that will automatically watch and relay events (local web socket and deployed address parameters may vary)
+For automated relaying, there is a relayer service that can be run that will automatically watch and relay events (local web socket and deployed address parameters may vary).

-- example [LOCAL_WEB_SOCKET]: ws://127.0.0.1:8545/
+- Example [LOCAL_WEB_SOCKET]: ws://127.0.0.1:8545/
-- example [PEGGY_DEPLOYED_ADDRESS]: 0xC4cE93a5699c68241fc2fB503Fb0f21724A624BB
+- Example [PEGGY_DEPLOYED_ADDRESS]: 0xC4cE93a5699c68241fc2fB503Fb0f21724A624BB

 ```
 # Check ebrelayer connection to ebd